Orange-OpenSource/towards5gs-helm/README.md

 # towards5GS-helm

-***towards5GS-helm*** is an open-source initiative to provide simple methods to deploy the 5G system on top of Kubernetes using Helm.
-The main objective of this initiative is to move towards a Cloud native model for the 5G system.
+***towards5GS-helm*** is an open-source project implemented to provide helm charts in order deploy on one click a 5G system (RAN+SA 5G core) on top of Kubernetes.
+It currently relies on Free5GC  for the core  network and UERANSIM  to simulate Radio Access Network

 ## TL;DR
 ```console